VAWA

 Note that both male and female spouse victims are eligible to apply.

-- An abused noncitizen is child or spouse of a U.S. citizen or an LPR.
+- An abused noncitizen is a child or spouse of a U.S. citizen or an LPR.

-- An abused noncitizen is parent of a U.S. citizen.
+- An abused noncitizen is the parent of a U.S. citizen.

 - A child (whether abused or not) of a parent who was abused by a U.S. citizen or an LPR spouse.

-- If now divorced, the noncitizen must file VAWA self-petition within two years of the divorce in order to be eligible.
+- If now divorced, the noncitizen must file a VAWA self-petition within two years of the divorce to be eligible.

 - The abusive family member is or was a U.S. citizen or LPR.